Stochasticity & Predictability in Terrestrial Planet Formation: Results

-Numerically speaking, all particle distributions that are evolved from the same initial conditions are equally valid configurations (solutions) of the planetary system.
-We may thus argue that (at present) we have no means of determining the \textit{actual} solution of the system.
+Numerically speaking, all particle distributions that are evolved from the same initial conditions are equally valid configurations of the planetary system.
+We thus argue that (at present) we have no means of determining the \textit{actual} configuration of a simulated planetary system.
 This leaves us with two choices of analysis.
-We could (i) try to determine the most likely actual solution, or (ii) explore the range of permitted solutions to characterise the solution space.
-If we do the former, we may be tempted to declare the median of all solutions as the true solution.
+We could (i) try to determine the most likely actual configuration or (ii) explore the range of permitted configurations.
+If we do the former, we may be tempted to declare the median of all configurations to be the most likely true configuration.
 This is by no means well-justified, and would require a large number of simulation runs to escape the confines of small number statistics.
-Given this complication, we instead settle for an exploration of the solution space.
+Given this complication, we settle for a survey of possible configurations.

-We construct the total solution space by stacking data from all runs in a given simulation set.
+We determine the range of the valid configurations at the end of the simulations by stacking data from all runs in a given set.
 We restrict our analysis to particles $M > M_\mathrm{Cut}$, but make no distinction between planets or planetary embryos.
-Figure \ref{fig:final_planets} shows the raw data as well as median and 10/90 percentile ranges of the semi-major axis $a$, mass $M$, orbital eccentricity $e$, and orbital inclination $i$.
+Figure \ref{fig:fig09_orbits} shows the raw data as well as median and $10/90$ percentile ranges of the semi-major axis $a$, mass $M$, orbital eccentricity $e$, and orbital inclination $i$.
 Results are also tabulated in Table \ref{table:final_planets} where we list the number of planets per system.
-Note the following points:
+We include the solar system in Table \ref{table:final_planets} purely for reference and stress that none of our simulations were set up with the explicit intent of reproducing the solar system.